metabase/metabase/docs/data-modeling/metadata-editing.md

 5. Select a filter widget option.

 #### Filter widget options
-- **Search box**: start typing to search, and Metabase will display checkboxes that match the search term.
+- **Search box**: Enter a search term and Metabase will display checkboxes for column values that match the search.
-- **A list of all values**: dropdown menu with checkboxes for all values.
+- **A list of all values**: dropdown menu with checkboxes for all column values.
-- **Plain input box**: start typing to search, and Metabase will make autocomplete suggestions (no checkboxes).
+- **Plain input box**: Enter a search term and Metabase will make autocomplete suggestions for the search (no checkboxes).

 #### Default filters
 - Columns with more than 100 unique values will default to a plain input box filter.